alphagov/govuk-puppet/development-vm/README.md

   ProxyCommand ssh -e none %r@jumpbox-1.management.integration -W $(echo %h | sed 's/\.integration$//'):%p
 ```

-Copy that file into the `~/.ssh/config` file on your mac, and you should be able to ssh into any box in the Integration environment directly.
+Copy that into the `~/.ssh/config` file on your mac, substituting your username for `$USERNAME`.
+You should then be able to ssh into any box in the Integration environment directly.
 Test that it works, by running:

     mac$ ssh backend-1.backend.integration

-If that works then create an ssh config file inside the VM with the same contents.
-You can choose whether to import your `alphagov` keypair to the VM or to use the built in key-forwarding, but if you opt for the latter you should remove the `IdentityFile` declaration.
+Next, create an ssh config file inside the VM with the same contents.
+You can choose whether to import your `alphagov` keypair to the VM or to use the built in key-forwarding.
+If you choose the latter, then remove the `IdentityFile` declaration.
 Test that you can reach Integration from your VM:

     dev$ ssh backend-1.backend.integration